Can Dads Get Postpartum Depression?

 What’s the Deal with Postpartum Depression in Dads?

-When people think about postpartum depression, they usually picture a new mom struggling.
-But guess what?
-About 10% of new dads go through it too (we think the number is probably higher!)
-It’s real, it’s tough, and it deserves attention.
+When people think of postpartum depression, they often picture moms as the ones struggling.
+But did you know that around 10% of new dads experience it too?
+And honestly, we think that number is probably higher.
+Dads can face a unique set of challenges during the postpartum period, and paternal postpartum depression is one of them.
+It's real, it’s tough, and it deserves attention.

-- Hormonal Changes: Dads go through hormonal changes too!
-Testosterone levels can drop, and other hormones like estrogen, prolactin, and cortisol can rise, affecting your mood.
+- Hormonal Changes: Yep, it’s not just moms who experience hormonal shifts.
+Dads go through it too—testosterone levels can drop, and other hormones like estrogen and cortisol can rise, affecting your mood and mental health.

-- Stress and Responsibility: The pressure to be a great provider and protector can be overwhelming, adding to financial and work-related stress.
+- Stress & Responsibility: The pressure to be a provider, protector, and all-around superhero can be overwhelming, adding financial, work, and personal stress to an already challenging time.

-- Previous Mental Health Issues: If you’ve had depression or anxiety before, you might be more prone to PPD.
+- Previous Mental Health Issues: If you’ve struggled with depression or anxiety in the past, you might be more vulnerable to postpartum depression as a dad.

 Emotional Symptoms: